-Wood chips can be very useful in your garden – there are many ways to use them.
+Wood chips can be very useful in your garden – and there are many ways to use them.

 One important thing to note is that wood chips from different trees, and wood chips of different sizes, can have very different characteristics and those characteristics will determine how best they are used.

 The first thing to think about is whether you are purchasing wood chip to use in your garden, or are shredding material from your own garden.

-Investing in a garden shredder or chipper is a great idea, because it will allow you to avoid wood chips which are wrapped in plastic, or which have been processed in less green or environmentally friendly ways.
+Investing in a garden shredder or wood chipper is a great idea, because it will allow you to avoid wood chips that are wrapped in plastic, or which have been processed in less green or environmentally friendly ways.

 The best uses for wood chips in your garden include: